Chip 'n Dale: Rescue Rangers (film): Music

 Brian Tyler is the film's composer and conductor and its theme song was written by pop songwriter Mark Mueller, who composed it for the television series.
 Post Malone recorded a cover of the television show's theme song for the film.
 The soundtrack album was released on May 20, 2022, alongside the film's release.
 The song used in the teaser trailer and the main trailer is "Best Friend" by Saweetie featuring Doja Cat.
-The songs "Friendship" by Tenacious D and "Laid to Rest" by Lamb of God can be heard in the movie, but is not included in the soundtrack.
+The songs "Friendship" by Tenacious D, "Now That We Found Love" by Heavy D and the Boyz, and "Laid to Rest" by Lamb of God can be heard in the movie, but are not included in the soundtrack.

 Soundtrack

+Release

-ReleaseChip 'n Dale: Rescue Rangers premiered at the El Capitan Theatre in Hollywood, California, and was released as a Disney+ original film on May 20, 2022.
+Chip 'n Dale: Rescue Rangers premiered at the El Capitan Theatre in Hollywood, California, on May 16, 2022, and was released as a Disney+ original film on May 20, 2022.

 Reception

-Audience viewership

-According to Whip Media, Chip 'n' Dale: Rescue Rangers was the most watched movie across all platforms in the United States, during the week of May 20, 2022 and the most watched movie across all platforms in the United States, during the week of May 27, 2022.
-According to Nielsen Holdings, Chip 'n' Dale: Rescue Rangers was the 5th most watched program and the 2nd most watched movie across all platforms, during the week of May 16, 2022 to May 22, 2022.
-According to Reelgood, Chip 'n' Dale: Rescue Rangers was the 10th most watched program across all platforms, during the week of May 26, 2022 to June 1, 2022.
+Viewership

+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, calculated that it was streamed for 594 million minutes from May 16–22, making it the second most-streamed film that week.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, reported that Chip 'n' Dale: Rescue Rangers was the most-streamed film in the U.S. from May 20–29.
+The streaming aggregator Reelgood, which tracks real-time data from 5 million U.S. users for original and acquired content across SVOD and AVOD services, stated that Chip 'n' Dale: Rescue Rangers was the tenth most-streamed program in the U.S. from May 26 to June 1.